pairofdocs/d2-drop-simulator/README.md

 For the sake of convenience some text files and image files that the drop simulator requires are provided in this repository.
 These files are part of the Diablo II game series and are copyrighted by Blizzard Entertainment.
 They are provided only to save you the trouble of extracting them from the Diablo II game files.
+Promotional [material](https://youtu.be/DttPBtsZ5fc?t=87) from Blizzard Entertainment was used for background images in the drop simulator.

 This project and its maintainers are not associated with or endorsed by Blizzard Entertainment, Inc.